gomorpheus/morpheus-apidoc/source/includes/_apps.md

 Parameter   | Default | Description
 ---------   | ------- | -----------
-securityGroupIds | null | List of all security groups ids which should be applied.
+securityGroupIds |  | List of all security groups ids which should be applied.
 If no security groups should apply, pass '[]'

 ## Delete an App